Wall Street steadies after Trump says he won't use force to take Greenland

 On one hand, the pattern has given rise to the “TACO” acronym suggesting “Trump Always Chickens Out” if financial markets react strongly enough.
 On the other, has ultimately struck deals that outsiders may have earlier considered unlikely, ones that he's crowed about later.
 The most obvious example is Trump's announcement of high tariffs on “Liberation Day,” which eventually led to trade deals with many of the world's major economies.

-Helping to lead the U.S. stock market Wednesday was Halliburton, which rose 4.9% after the oilfield services company reported a stronger profit for the latest quarter than analysts expected.
+Helping to lead the U.S. stock market Wednesday was Halliburton, which rose 5% after the oil field services company reported a stronger profit for the latest quarter than analysts expected.

 Berkshire took a $3.76 billion write-down on its Kraft-Heinz stake last summer.
 Buffett said last fall that he was disappointed in Kraft Heinz’ plan to split the company in two, and Berkshire’s two representatives resigned from the Kraft board last spring.